 The targeted rate shall fund the operational costs of the parking activity and future acquisition of land to provide parking in the Havelock North CBD area.
-Commercial properties pay 3.0 times the amount charged to residential properties to reflect the extent of provision of service.
+Commercial properties pay 3.0 times the amount charged to residential and all other properties to reflect the extent of provision of service.